ga-wdi-boston/orientation/INSTALLFEST.md

 ## Git (and GitHub)

-If you haven't done so already, go to [GitHub](http://www.github.com) and create and account; be sure to write down your username and password somewhere, since we'll be using these credentials later.
+If you haven't done so already, go to [GitHub](http://www.github.com) and create an account; be sure to write down your username and password somewhere, since we'll be using these credentials later.

-Now that you are set up with GitHub we want this repo on your local computer.
+Now that you are set up with GitHub, we want this repo on your local computer.
 Please follow along as I show you how to fork, clone and put the repo in the correct directory.